Cream Lemon: Manga Artist series

 Due to the moral panic after the arrest of Tsutomu Miyazaki, three episodes of this series besides "Magic City Astalot" had sex scenes removed and were released as "The VHS Series".
 Later, the uncensored works were released as "full versions".

 Miscellaneous specials

 New Century Cream Lemon

 After eight years, the first in a brief new age of Cream Lemon OVAs made its appearance, with another following the year after.
 The episodes are connected to the "Escalation" and "Ami" series.

 Non-pornographic animation

-A music video, Ami Image -White Shadow-, as well as a feature film, Going on a Journey -Ami Final Chapter-, were released in 1985 and 1986, respectively.
+A music video, Ami Image: White Shadow, as well as a feature film, Going on a Journey: Ami Final Chapter, were released in 1985 and 1986, respectively.

-Going on a Journey -Ami Final Chapter- was screened as a double feature alongside Project A-ko.
+Ami Final Chapter was screened as a double feature alongside Project A-ko.
 They were bundled onto a single LaserDisc set released by Pony Canyon on September 21, 1986.

 An OVA series titled Cream Lemon: New Generation was released in 2006.